xyu/heroku-wp/README.md

 [S3 Uploads](https://github.com/humanmade/S3-Uploads) is a lightweight "drop-in" for storing WordPress uploads on [Amazon S3](http://aws.amazon.com/s3) instead of the local filesystem.
 If you want media uploads you must activate this plugin and configure a S3 bucket because the local filesystem for Heroku Dynos are ephemeral.

-To activate this plugin first set your S3 credentials via Heroku configs.
+To activate this plugin:

+1. First set your S3 credentials via Heroku configs.
 (AWS S3 path-style URLs.)

     ```
     $ heroku config:set \
         AWS_S3_URL="s3://{AWS_KEY}:{AWS_SECRET}@s3.amazonaws.com/{AWS_BUCKET}"
     ```

     If you would like to set the optional region for your S3 bucket use the region-specific endpoint.

     ```
     $ heroku config:set \
         AWS_S3_URL="s3://{AWS_KEY}:{AWS_SECRET}@s3-{AWS_REGION}.amazonaws.com/{AWS_BUCKET}"
     ```

     For example, if your bucket is in the South America (São Paulo) region use:

     ```
     $ heroku config:set \
         AWS_S3_URL="s3://my-key:my-secret@s3-sa-east-1.amazonaws.com/my-bucket"
     ```

-Then activate the plugin in WP Admin.
+2. Then activate the plugin in WP Admin.

 ### Securing Your MySQL Connection (ClearDB Only)